liamfrazer/software-engineer-journey/docs/Learning/CSharp Fundamentals for Beginners/Operators, Expressions and Statements.md

 * Each statement is made up of 1 or more expressions

 * Operands are things like objects, classes and variables, these are the subject of the statement of code
-* Operators are tools that act on the ope
+* Operators are tools that act on the operand to perform an action

+*